Join The Five Day Bucket List Challenge

 Follow the directions that go with each day.
 Bookmark this page so you can find your way back.
 Once you complete a step, you can move on to the next one.
 There will be a link at the bottom to direct you where to go.

 When you’re following the steps, keep in mind that you want to customize everything to your current situation and what you are able to do.
 Maybe it’s more of a local travel bucket list for now of visiting local farms, landmarks or hiking different trails.

 Or, perhaps it’s a bucket list of everyday things to do such as reading a bunch of books, a life list of career goals, relationship goals, personal goals, a hobbies list that includes learning the banjo, sign language or how to draw anime.
-It can be anything big or small that majorly increases your happiness.
+It can be anything big or small that can majorly increase your happiness and make you feel fulfilled.
 It’s all up to you.

 It will give you the steps to plan ideas that will happen in the future (long term goals) as well as seize enjoyable opportunities now (short term goals).
 The goal is to find ways to squeeze more joy into everyday life with the resources you have.

 The steps are sequential.
 You can go at your own pace, but they’re meant to be completed in order.
 To make your bucket list journey a success, I mapped out what to do each day for 5 days.

 I also include some tips to help you stick with it.

 To get the best results, consider: